AgoraIO/agora_doc_source/en-US/markdown/Interactive Broadcast/start_live_android.md

         throw new RuntimeException("Check the error.");
     }

-    mRtcEngine.setChannelProfile(Constants.CHANNEL_PROFILE_LIVE_BROADCASTING);
+    // For a live streaming scenario, set the channel profile as BROADCASTING. mRtcEngine.setChannelProfile(Constants.CHANNEL_PROFILE_LIVE_BROADCASTING);
-    mRtcEngine.setClientRole(Constants.CLIENT_ROLE_BROADCASTER);
+    // Set the client role as BORADCASTER or AUDIENCE according to the scenario. mRtcEngine.setClientRole(Constants.CLIENT_ROLE_BROADCASTER);

     // By default, video is disabled, and you need to call enableVideo to start a video stream.